C-Otto/rebalance-lnd/README.md

 considered.
 As an example, with `--fee-factor 1.5` you can include routes that cost up to 150% of the future income.

 You can also use values smaller than 1.0 to restrict which routes are considered, i.e. routes that are cheaper.

+### Fee Limit

+As an alternative to `--fee-factor` (which is the default, with a value of 1), you can also specify an absolute fee limit using `--fee-limit`.
+If you decide to do so, only routes that cost up to the given number (in satoshis) are considered.

+Note that the script rejects routes/channels that are deemed uneconomical (as explained above).

 #### Warning
 To determine the future income, the fee set as part of the channel policy is used in the computation.